michael-ab/Regatta/Training/CMU DB/CMU Database Systems.md

 Tuple identification for the DSM method.
 1. Use offsets no identify the tuple
-2. Each attribute is embedded with the tuple I
+2. Each attribute is embedded with the tuple IDs
 ![[Pasted image 20230519152725.png]]

 Pro/cons DSM